 James joined Watsi on January 25th, 2018.
-Three years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-James' most recent donation traveled 8,500 miles to support Seth, a one-year-old from Kenya, to fund surgery for his birth condition.
+Four years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+James' most recent donation traveled 8,500 miles to support Lydiah, a 39-year-old vegetable vendor from Kenya, to fund leg surgery so she can walk again.

 James has funded healthcare for 56 patients in 10 countries.